 Be sure you fulfill the additional hypervisor requirements and installation steps provided in this Guide.
 Hypervisor hosts must be properly prepared to work with CloudStack.
-For example, the requirements for XenServer are listed under Citrix XenServer Installation.
+For example, the requirements for XenServer are listed under Citrix XenServer and Installation.

-- Section 8.1.1, "System Requirements for KVM Hypervisor Hosts" - Section 8.2.1, "System Requirements for XenServer Hosts" - Section 8.3.1, "System Requirements for vSphere Hosts"
+- Section 8.1.1, "System Requirements for KVM Hypervisor Hosts" - Section 8.2.1, "System Requirements for XenServer Hosts" - Section 8.3.1, "System Requirements for vSphere Hosts" - Section 8.4.1, "System Requirements for LXC Hosts"